Dr Louise Humphreys

 Senior Lecturer

 I graduated from the University of Nottingham in 2004 with a BSc in Psychology.
 I stayed at Nottingham to complete my PhD in Cognitive Psychology and graduated in 2008.
-My PhD thesis investigated attention to, and memory for, emotional images.
-From November 2008 until August 2011 I worked as a Research Fellow for the University of Warwick, and in September 2011 I started a full-time lecturing position here in Psychology.
+My PhD thesis investigated the role of attention in memory for emotional events.
+From November 2008 until August 2011 I worked as a Research Fellow for the University of Warwick.
+In September 2011 I started a full-time lecturing position here in Psychology and in September 2017 I was promoted to Senior Lecturer.

 Professional memberships and activities